arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 \[1\] It can add/remove only Editors.

-Thus, the only role with full permissions is the *Admin*, which corresponds to the owner of the Arduino Cloud for Business plan.

 In addition to editor role, we added a Service Account, which should be one dedicated to the creation and maintenance of API Keys Tokens.
 We recommend having at least one Service Account for each Shared Space and linking it to a non-personal email account.
 In this way, API Keys do not risk getting lost with the cancellation of a personal email address.

 #### Add A New Member